 Verify that procedures provide for inspection, calibration, adjustment, and maintenance of measuring and test equipment at prescribed intervals, using national standards as a basis for calibration.
 When such standards are not available, verify that the basis for calibration or method used is documented.

-Verify that procedures require that inaccurate M&TE is identified and removed from service or otherwise segregated from inadvertent provide for verification of the validity of previous tests and inspections.
+Verify that procedures require that inaccurate M&TE is identified and removed from service or otherwise segregated from inadvertent use and provide for verification of the validity of previous tests and inspections.

 Verify that calibration results are documented and traceable to M&TE.